The Student Prince (restaurant): Closure and re-opening

 In the late 1990s and 2000s, the restaurant saw a gradual decline in business mirroring Springfield's own dwindling economy and downtown base.
 By 2014, Rudi Scherff reported the restaurant had accrued $800,000 in debt, and in June of that year the restaurant closed.
 Local owner of Peter Pan Bus Lines Peter Picknelly, and restaurateur Andy Yee of Bean Group Restaurants, best known for Chicopee's former Hu Ke Lau restaurant, approached the Scherff family and worked out an agreement that would allow them to keep the property but removed them from day-to-day operations.
 As part of this agreement the Scherff family would keep the collection of steins, openers, stained glass windows, and other art, renting them to the restaurant partners for $100 a year; including terms for their maintenance and cleaning.
 The menu was also modernized to an extent, keeping many popular dishes, but removing some traditional fare like hasenpfeffer and schweinshaxe from the regular menu, with the addition of salads and vegetarian options to reflect changing diner tastes.
 Following $750,000 of renovations, the restaurant reopened on the day before Thanksgiving, November 26, 2014.

 The Wurst Haus

-Expanding on their express kiosk at The Big E, Bean Restaurant Group used the brand to try a new concept, The Wurst Haus, with the first opening in Northampton in January of 2020.
+Expanding on their express kiosk at The Big E, Bean Restaurant Group used the brand to try a new concept, The Wurst Haus, with the first opening in Northampton in January 2020.
 That fall, a second location was opened in West Hartford, Connecticut.
 The concept proved to be short-lived and, citing weak business from their openings due to COVID-19, both locations closed, West Hartford in April 2023, and Northampton by May 2025.